weaveworks/ignite/docs/cli/ignite/ignite_run.md

 ### Options inherited from parent commands

 ```
-      --id-prefix string       Prefix string for identifiers and names (default "ignite")
       --ignite-config string   Ignite configuration path; refer to the 'Ignite Configuration' docs for more details
       --log-level loglevel     Specify the loglevel for the program (default info)
   -q, --quiet                  The quiet mode allows for machine-parsable output by printing only IDs